 Talent re-suspend the thylakoids pellet in membrane washing buffer.

 Talent takes an aliquot of the thylakoids suspension.
-TEXT: Chua, N.H.
-Methods in Enzymology.
-(1980).

 Talent stores the thylakoid membrane fraction in liquid nitrogen.

 Results: Analysis of Protein Localization by Immunoblotting or Proteomics

 After the membrane fractions are recovered, washed, and concentrated, SDS-PAGE is used to quantify the proteins and analyze the composition of all four fractions [1-LM].
 The most abundant protein from the stroma is RBCL, and representative results show the expected resulted [2-LM] – that very little of the large subunit of this protein is contained in the thylakoid and envelope membrane fractions [3-LM].